 Whenever it’s time to head for a hike or set up camp, we always hedge our bets by going for a scout carry knife over a vertical carry.

-We aren’t fans of vertical carry blades, seeing as they always rub against our legs, causing a lot of discomfort and irritation.
+We aren’t fans of vertical carry blades, seeing as they always rub against our legs, causing discomfort and irritation.
 Granted, vertical blades do look cool on a pair of denim jeans, but they’re just irksome and not very practical.

 Also, scout knives are more about comfort and practicality than they are about aesthetic appeal, which is precisely why we constantly reach for our scout blade for all outdoor expeditions.